-- 01.0 Discuss the role of the entrepreneur. - 02.0 Discuss entrepreneurship as a career choice. - 03.0 Identify the basic economic principles of entrepreneurship. - 04.0 Discuss the importance of ethics in business. - 05.0 Identify strategies and methods for generating a business idea and creating a brand. - 06.0 Outline the steps in planning a new business. - 07.0 Identify the principles of marketing. - 08.0 Identify the principles of selling. - 09.0 Identify the principles of financing. - 10.0 Identify the principles of pricing. - 11.0 Identify the types and sources of government regulations and taxation that may affect a business. - 12.0 Identify the communication and technology skills used in entrepreneurship. - 13.0 Identify and demonstrate employability and human relations skills. - 14.0 Identify and demonstrate personal financial skills. - 15.0 Identify the principles of management. - 16.0 Demonstrate an understanding of entrepreneurship in a free enterprise system. - 17.0 Demonstrate knowledge of the global economy. - 18.0 Demonstrate knowledge of the importance of a business plan. - 19.0 Investigate and analyze the components of a financial management strategy. - 20.0 Demonstrate knowledge of merchandising and inventory control. - 21.0 Identify elements of manufacturing and production. - 22.0 Demonstrate knowledge of customer credit and collection management. - 23.0 Describe risk/shrinkage management. - 24.0 Demonstrate knowledge of government regulation of business. - 25.0 Demonstrate knowledge of business law. - 26.0 Investigate and analyze the components of human resources management. - 27.0 Analyze changing role of entrepreneurship in the global marketplace. - 28.0 Compare and contrast management theories. - 29.0 Explain role of management in operation of an enterprise. - 30.0 List the components of a business plan and explain how such a plan contributes to the success of a small business. - 31.0 Prepare an introduction for a business plan. - 32.0 Prepare a self-analysis. - 33.0 Prepare an analysis of the trading area. - 34.0 Prepare a market segment analysis. - 35.0 Prepare an analysis of a potential location. - 36.0 Prepare a description of the proposed organization of the selected business. - 37.0 Prepare a description of the proposed products and/or services. - 38.0 Prepare a proposed pricing policy.
+- 01.0 Discuss the role of the entrepreneur. - 02.0 Discuss entrepreneurship as a career choice. - 03.0 Identify the basic economic principles of entrepreneurship. - 04.0 Discuss the importance of ethics in business. - 05.0 Identify strategies and methods for generating a business idea and creating a brand, including principles of design thinking, customer empathy and social entrepreneurship. - 06.0 Outline the steps in planning a new business. - 07.0 Identify the principles of marketing. - 08.0 Identify the principles of selling. - 09.0 Identify the principles of financing. - 10.0 Identify the principles of pricing. - 11.0 Identify the communication, collaboration and technology skills used to create engagement and prepare workforce readiness skills for entrepreneurship - 12.0 Identify and demonstrate the entrepreneurial mindset as employability and human relations skills. - 13.0 Identify and demonstrate personal financial literacy and skills. - 14.0 Identify the principles of management. - 15.0 Demonstrate an understanding of entrepreneurship in a free enterprise system. - 16.0 Demonstrate knowledge of the global economy. - 17.0 Demonstrate knowledge of the importance of a business plan, including a lean business model canvas. - 18.0 Investigate and analyze the components of a financial management strategy. - 19.0 Demonstrate knowledge of merchandising and inventory control. - 20.0 Identify elements of manufacturing and production. - 21.0 Demonstrate knowledge of customer credit, collection management, NonFungible Tokens (NFTs), digital cash, etc. - 22.0 Describe risk/shrinkage management and create a strategic risk assessment. - 23.0 Demonstrate knowledge of and the types and sources of government regulation and taxation that may affect a business. - 24.0 Demonstrate knowledge of business law. - 25.0 Investigate and analyze the components of human resources management. - 26.0 Analyze changing role of entrepreneurship in the global marketplace. - 27.0 Compare and contrast management theories. - 28.0 Explain role of management in operation of an enterprise. - 29.0 List the components of a business plan, including a lean business model canvas, and explain how such a plan contributes to the success of a small business. - 30.0 Prepare an introduction for a business plan, including a lean business model canvas. - 31.0 Prepare a self-analysis. - 32.0 Prepare an analysis of the trading area. - 33.0 Prepare a market segment analysis. - 34.0 Prepare an analysis of a potential location. - 35.0 Prepare a description of the proposed organization of the selected business.

-- 39.0 Prepare a marketing strategy.
-40.0 Develop a financial plan for a small business.
-41.0 Demonstrate uses of marketing-related software.
-42.0 Apply a career plan to entrepreneurship.
+- 36.0 Prepare a description of the proposed products and/or services.
+37.0 Prepare a proposed pricing policy.
+38.0 Prepare a marketing strategy.
+39.0 Develop a financial plan for a small business.
+40.0 Demonstrate uses of marketing-related software.
+41.0 Apply a career plan to entrepreneurship.